-4.17~~4.18~~ This article ~~is identical to General Model Provision 3 and~~ provides, for the avoidance of doubt, that Horizon has the power to maintain the authorised development at any time, except to the extent any other provisions in the Order or any agreement made under the Order provide otherwise. ~~A similar approach has been taken in article 5 of the North London Heat and Power Generating Station Order 2017~~~~This article has been inserted for the avoidance of doubt and in accordance with section 120(3) and is a matter specifically identified in paragraph 5 of Schedule 5 to the 2008 Act, which relates to the operation of generating station.
-It has also been included to ensure that Horizon has the benefit of the statutory authority conferred by section 158 of the 2008 Act when maintaining the development authorised by the Order and to provide clarification that maintenance works fall within "development forming part of the NSIP" under section 31 of the 2008 Act or "associated development" under section 115 of the 2008 Act.~~
+~~4.17~~4.15 ~~This article is identical to General Model Provision 3 and~~ provides, for the avoidance of doubt, that the undertaker~~Horizon~~ has the power to maintain the authorised development at any time, except to the extent any other provisions in the Order or any agreement made under the Order provide otherwise.
+This article has been inserted for the avoidance of doubt and in accordance with section 120(3) and is a matter specifically identified in paragraph 5 of Schedule 5 to the 2008 Act, which relates to the operation of generating station.
+It has also been included to ensure that Horizon has the benefit of the statutory authority conferred by section 158 of the 2008 Act when maintaining the development authorised by the Order and to provide clarification that maintenance works fall within "development forming part of the NSIP" under section 31 of the 2008 Act or "associated development" under section 115 of the 2008 Act~~A similar approach has been taken in a number of other recent orders, including in article 5 of the North London Heat and Power Generating Station Order 2017, the Wrexham Gas Fired Generating Station Order 2017 (S.I.
+2017/766), and the M20 Junction 10a Development Consent Order 2017.~~

-4.19 Identical articles have been included in other generation DCOs, which have a similar operational period as the Wylfa Newydd DCO Project, including article 5 of the North London Heat and Power Generating Station Order 2017, article 5 of the Hinkley Point C (Nuclear Generating Station) Order 2013, and article 4 of the Wrexham Gas Fired Generating Station Order 2017 (S.I.2017/766).
+4.16 Identical articles have been included in other generation DCOs, which have a similar operational period as the Wylfa Newydd DCO Project, including article 5 of the North London Heat and Power Generating Station Order 2017, article

+5 of the Hinkley Point C (Nuclear Generating Station) Order 2013, and article 4 of the Wrexham Gas Fired Generating Station Order 2017 (S.I.2017/766).

-4.18~~4.20~~ As noted above, the definition of "maintain" in article 2 ~~is based on the corresponding definition in Railway Model Provision 1, except that it has been modified to include "improve", "landscape", "preserve" and "refurbish".
+~~4.18~~^{4.17} As noted above, the definition of "maintain" in article 2 ~~is based on the corresponding definition in Railway Model Provision 1, except that it has been modified to include "improve", "landscape", "preserve" and "refurbish".
 The expansion of the definition~~ is considered appropriate to enable Horizon to properly maintain the authorised development during its 60 years of operation so that the authorised development can be operated safely and in compliance with nuclear regulations.
 Further detail on ~~the expansion of~~ this definition is set out above in paragraph 3.4.4~~3.4.4~~.